autonity/docs.autonity.org/reference/api/aut/index.md

 ### Response

-No response object is returned on successful execution of the method call.
+Returns the `id` of the bonding request from memory.

 The pending voting power change is tracked in memory until applied.